-Mental Health 101 is our school based program serving middle and high schools across Tennessee.
-Mental Health Association staff visit more than 60 schools, serving 17,000 students during the academic year teaching the Mental Health 101 curriculum to middle and high school students.
+Mental Health 101 is our early intervention program for middle and high school students across Tennessee.
+Mental Health Association staff visit more than 120 schools annually, serving over 30,000 students in the academic year.

-Students are eager to learn about mental health because many know their peers are struggling with mental health problems.
-They also are aware of numerous celebrities who experience similar issues.
-Our outcome data shows significant gains in demonstrable knowledge of mental illness signs and symptoms, symptom duration, and intervention and recognition of suicidal behaviors.
+Students are eager to learn about mental health because many know their peers are struggling with mental health problems or struggling themselves.
+Our outcome data shows gains in demonstrable knowledge of mental illness signs and symptoms, symptom duration, suicidal behaviors, and how to intervene.

-“Dear Miss Laura: Thank you for coming and teaching our class.
+Miss Laura: Thank you for coming and teaching our class.
 I learned a lot.
-And I have noticed that I have the symptoms of depression.
+I have noticed that I have the symptoms of depression.
 I would never have known if you didn’t come.
-So thank you!”
+So thank you!